biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/oracle/04_proposals.md

 ## EnableBandIBCProposal

-This proposal is to enable IBC connection between Band chain and Biyachain chain.\
+This proposal is to enable IBC connection between Band chain and Biya Chain chain.\
 When the proposal is approved, it updates the BandIBCParams into newer one configured on the proposal.

 ```protobuf